 Are you curious about what pH stands for?
 Read more here.

 Essence pH10 adds Organic Minerals which are water soluble and bio-available.
 These minerals are derived from coral calcium and then converted to calcium acetate, magnesium acetate, zine acetate and potassium bicarbonate.
-(Only water with 10% RDA of these 4 minerals.)

 Other bottled waters use non-organic sodium based or man-made chemicals such as calcium chloride, magnesium sulphate, potassium chloride.
 Research shows that Calcium Chloride has been linked to health risks with long term exposure.